ruiwu-bupt/siSTL/README.md

 [TOC]
 # siSTL
-`siSTL` is a toy STL based on sgiSTL
+`siSTL` is a toy STL inspired by sgiSTL

 ## development plan
 ### allocator